 T-12 isn’t anything

 A mechanic is working under a car when an insurance mascot joins him under the car and asks questions.
-The mechanic says “T-12 isn’t anything.”
+In response to one of the mascot’s questions, the mechanic says “T-12 isn’t anything.”
 Although your typical star-bit set comes with T4 through T10 and then increments of 5, the rare T12 certainly does exist.